Price drops and restocks rarely happen at convenient times.

 - daily for long-term watchlists

-- Add the monitoring prompt.
+- Add the monitoring prompt and set sensitivity.

-- Sales teams tracking vendor plan changes or add-on pricing
+- Sales teams tracking vendor plan changes or add-on pricing that affect quotes.

 Start tracking price drops and restocks automatically